MontiCore/cd4analysis/README.md

 When the symbols of the `src/MyExample.cd` model shall be available elsewhere, they can be stored.
-The symbol file will contain information about the types and associations defined in the CD.
+The symbol file will contain information about the classes and associations defined in the CD.
 It can be imported by other models for using the introduced symbols.